olegfour3/AiogramTemplateFull/README.md

 `False`, indicating that the message should be ignored by the bot.
 The `check` method is called by the bot's dispatcher when a message is received.

-### `tgbot/handlers/admin.py`
+### `tgbot/handlers/admin_handlers.py`

-The `admin.py` file defines a `register_admin` function, which is used to register event handlers for messages that are sent by authorized users (**i.e., users who are listed in the ADMINS configuration setting**).
+The `admin_handlers.py` file defines functions, which is used to register event handlers for messages that are sent by authorized users (**i.e., users who are listed in the ADMINS configuration setting**).

-The `register_admin` function takes a `Dispatcher` object as its parameter, and it uses this object to register event handlers that respond to different types of messages.

 For example, it might register an event handler that responds to commands that are sent by authorized users, such as the `/echo` command, which causes the bot to repeat the text of the message back to the user.

-### `tgbot/handlers/echo.py`
+### `tgbot/handlers/echo_handlers.py`

-The `echo.py` file defines a `register_echo` function, which is used to register an event handler for the `/echo` command.
+The `echo_handlers.py` file defines a functions, which is used to register an event handler for the `/echo` command.

 This event handler is responsible for repeating the text of the message back to the user.
 The `register_echo` function takes a `Dispatcher` object as its parameter, and it uses this object to register the `/echo` command handler.

-### `tgbot/handlers/user.py`
+### `tgbot/handlers/user`

-The `user.py` file defines a `register_user` function, which is used to register event handlers for messages that are sent by non-authorized users (i.e., users who are not listed in the ADMINS configuration setting).
+The `user_start_handlers.py` file defines a functions, which is used to register event handlers for messages that are sent by non-authorized users (i.e., users who are not listed in the ADMINS configuration setting).

-The `register_user` function takes a `Dispatcher` object as its parameter, and it uses this object to register event handlers that respond to different types of messages.
-For example, it might register an event handler that responds to commands that are sent by non-authorized users, such as the `/help` command, which causes the bot to send a message with a list of available commands.

 ### `tgbot/middlewares/environment.py`